tinfoilsh/verification-center-ui/README.md

 <tinfoil-verification-center mode="modal" open is-dark-mode="true"></tinfoil-verification-center>
 ```

-The component now focuses purely on rendering attestation documents.
-Provide a `verificationDocument` property when you have one available (for example, from the `tinfoil` client or your own attestation service).
+The component focuses purely on rendering attestation documents.
+Provide a `verificationDocument` property when you have one available (for example, from the `tinfoil` client).
 To enable the "Verify Again" button you can also supply an `onRequestVerificationDocument` callback; it will be invoked whenever the user requests a refresh and should resolve to a new document.

 ### Props